zak905/kube-ecr-secrets-operator/README.md

 ## Kubernetes version compatibility:

-The operator is tested against the latest three (minor) Kubernetes versions.
+The controller is tested against the latest three (minor) Kubernetes versions.

 ## Future improvements ideas

 * attempt to remove the dependency on `cert-manager`.
-Since TLS is only for internal usage, and a self signed certificate is enough, a certificate can be manually created by the operator or by a job when the chart is installed.
+Since TLS is only for internal usage, and a self signed certificate is enough, a certificate can be manually created by the controller or by a job when the chart is installed.
 The certificate can have an expiry date very far ahead in the future so that it does not need to be renewed.
 * making `AWSECRCredentials` manage registries for several AWS regions